-The recoverable amount NT\$6,275,666 thousand and NT\$3,129,670 thousand of Aftermarket-department A CGU is determined by value-in-use, and the value-in-use is calculated based on the five year cash flow forecast which is authorized by management.
+The recoverable amount of Aftermarket-department A CGU is determined by value-in-use, and the value-in-use is calculated based on the five year cash flow forecast which is authorized by management.
 Cash flow forecast has been updated to reflect the fluctuation of related product demands.
-The discount rate used by cash flow forecast were 12.00% and 20.20% for the three-month periods ended 31 March 2021 and 2020, and the cash flow over five year period was projected by the growth rate based on past experiences and the long-term average growth rate of the related industry.
-Based on the updated analysis result, management considered that there were no impairment of goodwill in the amount of NT\$319,650 thousand which have been amortized to the cash generated unit.
+The discount rate used by cash flow forecast were 11.56% and 12.00% for the three-month periods ended 31 March 2022 and 2021, and the cash flow over five year period was projected by the growth rate based on past experiences and the long-term average growth rate of the related industry.
+Based on the updated analysis result, management considered that there was no impairment of goodwill which have been amortized to the cash generated unit.